 The Untold Truth Of Pentatonix's Scott Hoying

-These days, Hoying is all over the place.
-He's been in a committed relationship with his male model boyfriend since 2017 (per Instagram).
-He's also formed a Pentatonix spin-off project called Superfruit with Mitch Grassi, he's gotten into voice acting, and he has some other exciting entertainment projects in the works (via the Dallas Voice).
-Through all of it, he's held on tightly to the person he is and the person he wants to be.
+These days, Hoying is everywhere.
+He's formed a Pentatonix spin-off project called Superfruit with Mitch Grassi, he's gotten into voice acting, and he has some other exciting entertainment projects in the works (via Dallas Voice).
+Throughout it all, he's held on tightly to the person he is and the person he wants to be.

-Here's a deeper look into Scott Hoying of Pentatonix, with many things you may not know about him.
+Here's a deeper look into Scott Hoying of Pentatonix.

 As fate would have it, a bunch of Hoying's friends at USC were interested in trying out for "The Sing-Off," so he decided to put a group together, too.
 From there, everything soon fell into place.